Sue's Photo Gallery

 Sue's Pantry 2020

-Sue's pantry was overflowing and the clear containers showed all of the
+Sue's pantry was overflowing and the clear containers showed all of the bright packaging.

-The metal shelf rack often allowed items to drop through it and disappear into the abyss.
+shelf rack and disappear into the abyss.

 Sue's Pantry 2020

-Sue is not a fan of clear cannisters.
-The lids often don't seal well and food becomes stale.
+Sue's not a fan of clear cannisters.
+The lids

 Sue's Kitchen Drawer in 2020

-Sometimes swearing would ensue ...
+Sometimes this caused swearing to ensue ...

-Sue had previously tried saucepans in the drawer but they got jammed or the handles would stick out.
-A different product was needed in this space.
+Sue had previously tried saucepans in the drawer but they got jammed or the

 Sue's Kitchen Drawer

-The drawer works better for bowls than containers and Sue has been
+The drawer works better for bowls

 Sue's Pantry 2024

-Sue re-used the Linen Cupboard containers in her pantry -
+Sue re-used the Linen Cupboard containers

 Wider shelving means more room for stuff and stuff has been her nemesis...